« State-specific resources Alaska

 Assessors’ websites in Alaska boroughs

-Most often, the county Assessor's office is the 'go-to' resource for finding online lien-related information for construction project parcels, including ownership records, special warranty deeds, and more.
-Boroughs that we've not yet found online (those with '*') link to a Google search for your convenience.
+Most often, the borough assessor is the go-to resource for online lien-related parcel information.
+Boroughs we have not yet found online (marked with “*”) link to a Google search.

 Do I need to send a preliminary notice to have lien rights in Alaska?

 Yes.
-Alaska requires that a Notice of Right to Lien be served on the property owner and filed with the recorder prior to furnishing labor or materials in order to secure lien rights.
+Alaska generally requires a Notice of Right to Lien to be served on the property owner before furnishing labor or materials to preserve lien rights.

 What is the deadline to file a Claim of Lien in Alaska?

-If no Notice of Completion is recorded by the owner, a Claim of Lien must be filed within 120 days after completing the contract or furnishing the last labor or materials.
-If a Notice of Completion is filed, the deadline may be shortened to 15 days.
+If no Notice of Completion is recorded, a Claim of Lien is generally filed within 120 days after completion or last furnishing.
+If a Notice of Completion is filed, the filing window may be shortened.

 Is there a deadline to enforce a lien in Alaska?